 Lately, I rethink every-day choices in an effort to support a healthier

-my son to thrive and contribute.
+environment for my son to thrive and contribute.
 Ultimately, my goal is

+to lead by example.
 The Earth-Watchers group is my resource for

 support and practical alternatives.